hanjanghoon/DEER/README.md

 ## Data

+Due to contamination risk, the dataset is provided separately via [Google Drive](https://drive.google.com/file/d/1Q9VxD6Z6YWbwYbnQq9J_60v7QyzU9g7H/view?usp=drive_link).
+If you need access, please contact hanjh9439@gmail.com.

+Download the dataset and extract it in the project root so that it is placed under `data/`.

 Each domain folder inside `data/` contains a `query.md`.

 Generate a report that answers the query and place the report file in the same directory.